Towards Fast Multilingual LLM Inference: Speculative Decoding and Specialized Drafters

 \paragraph{Overall} \autoref{tab:main} shows that our specialized drafter (\textit{pretrain-and-finetune}) for targeted languages demonstrates superior performance across multiple translation tasks, recording the highest speedup in both deterministic ($T$=$0.0$) and diverse ($T$=$1.0$) settings.
 At $T$=$0.0$, our model outperforms all competitors with an average speedup ratio of 1.89.
 Similarly, at $T$=$1.0$, it maintains robust performance with an overall speedup ratio of 1.71.

-\paragraph{Speedup on out-of-domain translation tasks} As \autoref{fig:out-domain} shows, our analysis reveals variability applying the drafter, trained on the WMT16 De-En dataset, across diverse translation pairs.
+\paragraph{Speedup on out-of-domain translation tasks} As \autoref{fig:out-domain} shows, our analysis reveals variability when applying the drafter, trained on the WMT16 De-En dataset, across diverse translation pairs.
 Speedups are consistently higher when translating from German to other languages, highlighting the importance of input domain consistency with the training data.
 Conversely, translations involving non-German languages with English and English-German pairings show limited gains.
-This result emphasizes that effective speculation relies more on matching the translation task's input domain with the training data than on the output domain.
+This result emphasizes that effective speculation depends more on matching the input domain of the translation task with the training data than on the output domain.

 \paragraph{Qualitative analysis on responses} \autoref{tab:qualitative} provides examples of speculative inference on the WMT16 De-En dataset.
 Both Eagle and our method incorporate a significant number of accepted tokens from drafts.
 However, our model achieves this with $\sim75\%$ fewer parameters, leading to reduced latency and faster inference time (\autoref{tab:main}).
-Speculation typically takes place at critical junctions of the sentence such as transitions between clauses and phrases.
+Similar to the findings in \citet{kim2024exploring}, Speculation typically takes place at critical junctions of the sentence such as transitions between clauses and phrases.

 \paragraph{GPT-4o judgment analysis} \autoref{fig:gpt4_judge} depicts the GPT-4o judgment scores\,\cite{llmjudge} generated using a temperature of 1.0.
 Our drafter closely matches the target Vicuna LLM across multiple datasets.
 The setup and further results are in \autoref{sec:imple} and \autoref{sec:additional}.